 Sometimes it’s not software causing the hardware issue, and maybe you dropped or bumped your laptop, or perhaps it’s just old.
-In either case, a damaged disk can cause the 100% usage error.
+In either case, a damaged disk can cause a 100% usage error.

 The system will then check your hard drive for you.
-Sometimes it can take a while, but at least you can rule out physical issues without having to open up your computer.
+Sometimes it can take a while, but at least you can rule out physical issues without opening up your computer.

 Windows 10 sometimes uses the storage on your disk as though it were RAM to swap out temporary files when your physical ram is running low.

-Solution 11: Turn of Extensions in Your Browser
+Solution 11: Turn off Extensions in Your Browser (Change settings in Chrome)

-It’s pretty well known that Google Chrome and its extensions can chew up your RAM.
-But did you know that it can sometimes cause issues with your hard disk too?
+It’s well-known that Google Chrome and its extensions can chew up your RAM.
+But did you know it can sometimes cause issues with your hard disk too?

 Windows 10 has Flash Player preinstalled on it, but since Adobe no longer supports the software, they recommend uninstalling it.
 So, even if you found a different solution to your disk issue, you could still perform this process:

-Solution 11: Restart Your Computer With a Clean Boot
+Solution 13: How to Lower Disk Usage by Restarting Your Computer With a Clean Boot

 When you initiate a clean boot, Windows 10 will restart with fewer startup programs and drivers.
 Then you can selectively reinstall third-party programs one at a time to identify which program is causing the disk problem.